Pervis Staples, member of famed Staple Singers, dead at 85

 Despite the success of Rawls and Cooke, Roebuck Staples routinely rejected offers to the group to record rhythm and blues, saying it was in conflict with his faith.
 However, it was with the nudging of Pervis Staples that the group compromised by performing message music in the 1960s, performing at music festivals around the country.

 Pervis Staples was born November 18, 1935 in Drew, Mississippi.
 He and his family moved to Chicago for economic opportunities.
-That is where Roebuck Staples, started teaching his children gospel songs to entertain them and occupy their time.
+That is where Roebuck Staples started teaching his children gospel songs to entertain them and occupy their time.

 Pervis Staples was preceded in death by his parents, Roebuck and Oceola; and three sisters, Cynthia, Cleotha, and Yvonne.
 He is survived by his six children, seven grandchildren and seven great-grandchildren.
 Funeral services will be held Monday in Chicago.